 “[We always asked ourselves] are we building walking robots because they’re cool, or because they’re the right solution to a market-relevant problem?”
 Shelton said.
 “This was the single biggest reason we chose to pursue investment funding rather than just grants.
 Grants are great for developing new technology, but investor involvement helps keep us focused on meeting market demands.”

 Despite the talk of being ready for the market, Digit isn’t available to purchase just yet.
 The version currently shown off is only version 1.0.
-The next revision is currently underway, and will make its grand debut later this year — along with an indication of pricing.
+The next revision is underway, and will make its grand debut later this year — along with an indication of pricing.
+The Ford collaboration, however, is extremely promising — since it gives Digit its first real-world experience.

 - FedEx’s new autonomous delivery robots can hop curbs and climb stairs